amirongit/notecode/algebra.md

 #### Least common multiple
 - the smallest number that two or more numbers can divide into evenly
 #### Least common denominator
-- the smallest number that can be a common denominator for a set of fractions
+- the smallest number that is a common denominator for a set of fractions

 ### Linear equations with no solution or an infinite number of solutions
 #### Conditional equation